rachel-labri-tipton/sei-project-1-tetris/readme.md

 ![](images/project-1-gif-1.gif)

+### What people are saying about Tetris 2.022
+*Overall I will say the Tetris is 4.5 out of 5.
+I love the Tetris game.
+I thought it was just so much fun, and I thought it was hard too.
+I loved the sounds.* 🐬  💫  🐳  ✨ - Rowan, my 8 year-old nephew

 ### How to Play Tetris 2.022
  - Right Arrow = moves a piece right
  - Up Arrow = rotates a piece